ellipsis/ellipsis/README.md

 `ellipsis.sh` file at the root of your repository.

 ### Hooks
-The behavior of a module can be customized using hooks.
-For instance if you want to change how your module is installed you can define `mod.install` in your module's `ellipsis.sh` and specifiy exactly which files are symlinked into `$HOME`, compile any libraries, etc.
+Hooks allow you to customize how ellipsis interacts with your module.
+For instance if you want to change how your module is installed you can define `mod.install` and specifiy exactly which files are symlinked into `$HOME`, compile any libraries, etc.

 The follow hooks/variables are available in your `ellipsis.sh`: